 - 55% said they preferred the taste of olive oil.

-- 39% said they preferred the taste of sesame oil.
+- 39% said they preferred the taste of sesame.

 - 6% said they had no preference.

-In the battle of taste, olive oil tastes better than sesame oil and was the winner in the poll.
+In the battle of taste, olive oil tastes better.

 Have you ever wanted to try a new recipe the last minute and found out you didn’t have one of the ingredients at home?
 Unable to go out to the store, you’ve probably wondered if you can use another ingredient in its place.